briandrum/codes.forchagrin.com/_chapters/chapter-525-law-enforcement-and-pubic-office.md

 department, agency or institution with which the public official is connected.

-5. _(e)_ No public servant shall recklessly fail to perform a duty expressly imposed by law with respect to the public servant’s office, or recklessly do any act expressly forbidden by law with respect to the public servant’s office.
+5. _(e)_ No public servant shall recklessly fail to perform a duty expressly imposed by law with respect to the public servant's office, or recklessly do any act expressly forbidden by law with respect to the public servant's office.

 6. _(f)_ Whoever violates this section is guilty of dereliction of duty, a misdemeanor of the second degree.

-7. _(g)_ As used in this section, “public servant” includes an officer or employee of a contractor as defined in Ohio R.C.
+7. _(g)_ As used in this section, "public servant" includes an officer or employee of a contractor as defined in Ohio R.C.
 9.08.

 ## 525.13   Interfering with civil rights

-1. _(a)_ No public servant, under color of the public servant’s office, employment, or authority, shall knowingly deprive, or conspire or attempt to deprive any person of a constitutional or statutory right.
+1. _(a)_ No public servant, under color of the public servant's office, employment, or authority, shall knowingly deprive, or conspire or attempt to deprive any person of a constitutional or statutory right.